All Episodes

 Well, I mean, you don't want to have somebody who's an obvious guard there.

-You know, if somebody in uniform or something that's a very good thing, it's not a good thing.
+You know, if somebody in uniform or something doesn't.

 Right.

-It has to be somebody who the students there or others aren't gonna know has it.
+It has to be somebody who the students there or others aren't going to know has it.

-You know, uh I we have l lots of states now that allow teachers to do it.
+We have lots of states now that allow teachers to do it.

-We have number of states to tech today, Texas became the eleventh state that mandates that uh public universities in the state have to allow people with permits to carry on school property.
+Today, Texas became the 11th state that mandates that public universities in the state have to allow people with permits to carry on school property.

-This is the fiftieth anniversary of the tower shooting at the University of Texas, and it's about time that they allowed people to be able to carry for protection there.
+This is the 50th anniversary of the tower shooting at the University of Texas, and it's about time that they allowed people to be able to carry for protection there.

 I hope everyone reads it.